nbd-design/cmp-catalog-course-sync/README.md

 - Verify the table has matching column names
 - Check that the table was published after sync

+**More courses in HubDB than in the API**
+- This is now automatically handled!
+The sync will delete stale courses
+- Check the sync logs for "Deleted" count
+- The catalog now stays perfectly in sync with the API source

 ### Debug Mode

 For more verbose logging, you can modify `src/utils/logger.js` to add debug statements.